brahianrosswill/ComfyUI-geltz/README.md

 Inspired from `sgm_uniform`.
 Computes a cosine-eased sigma schedule: it maps uniform u∈[0,1] through w=((1−cos(πu))/2)^γ to timesteps, converts to sigmas, enforces strict decrease, caps the first at σ_max, and ends with 0.

-Flushes sigmas after generating to prevent NaNs.
-Registers as `csu` within KSampler's scheduler selection.

-**Notice**: Currently the `csu` scheduler may randomly output NaNs until Comfy is rebooted.
+**Notice**: Currently the `csu` scheduler may randomly output NaNs until Comfy is rebooted, despite flushing sigmas.
 I am trying to find a fix.

 ---